-Messages for the PA faculty, advisors or members of the PA society should primarily be transmitted by email, phone, and voicemail.
+Messages for the PA faculty, advisors, or members of the PA society should primarily be transmitted by email (preferred), phone, and voicemail.
 Contact information can be found on your course syllabi and in the faculty directory.

-As an added measure, phone messages may be left with the PA department administrative assistant or senior specialist.
+As an added measure, phone messages may be left with the PA department administrative assistant and emails may be copied to firstname.lastname@example.org.
 You may also call 516.686.3881 to leave a message or to schedule an appointment with the chair.

 Student Record Confidentiality